Resistance Bands for Pull Ups | How to Use Pull Up Assist Bands

 Here’s a video from our YouTube channel showing you how:

-Which band to choose depends entirely on your current level of strength and on your body condition.
+This depends entirely on your current level of strength and on your body condition.
 If you already have experience doing strength exercises and you’re not too overweight, choosing the red band will make the exercise just a bit easier, but still a challenge.

 If you’re very overweight and have low arm strength, the blue band will make the movement easy enough for you to get into and start developing the technique.